ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/05-bucket-hashing.md

 ## Bucket hashing

 ::: TODO
-- do we want to keep this section?
+- Prio 2: - do we want to keep this section?
     - Wikipedia doesn't even mention bucket hashing, so probably noone uses it
 :::

 Closed hashing stores all records directly in the hash table.
 Each